Morgan Stewart's Coming Home: Plot

 Morgan Stewart is the son of a Republican senator from Virginia who has spent most of his life away at boarding school.
 While disappointed he cannot spend Thanksgiving with his parents, it does not faze him.
 He pulls off a major prank with three of his friends only to be busted by the Headmaster.
-Coincidentally, Morgan is told to he is going home when his mother calls the school and is ready for him to finally return.
+Coincidentally, Morgan is told to he is going home when his mother calls the school and is ready for him to finally return home that same morning.

 Morgan is brought home to help with his father's campaign for re-election as Senator with family being the notion he sets to bring.
 However, Morgan's mother expects him to be conservative while his father tends to be more open to the fact that Morgan is growing up.
 Along the way, Morgan butts heads with both his mother and Jay, the campaign manager.
 Morgan decides to start doing what it takes for the family to be together, including doing chores like waxing the floors.
-When Morgan goes to a book signing for his idol George A. Romero, he meets fellow horror film fan Emily and the two soon begin a relationship.
-When Morgan "borrows" the car to go on a date with Emily, he is busted when Emily's little brother calls the police and is grounded.
+When Morgan goes to town with Ivan to get some clothes, he finds a book signing taking place in the mall for his idol George A. Romero, he meets fellow horror film fan Emily while in line to meet his idol when Emily comes up and kisses him cutting in line and the two soon begin a relationship.
+When Morgan "borrows" the car to go on a date with Emily, he is busted when Emily's little brother calls the police and reports the car as stolen which results in Morgan getting grounded when he attempts to sneak the car back into the driveway in front of the house and hitting the police car that had shown up at his residence to see if the car had been stolen.